Child & Youth Protection

 We recognize our responsibility to observe the requirements of civil law regarding prompt reporting of suspected child abuse and to continue cooperating with civil authorities.

 We recognize there are instances where the state may not prosecute even though a credible allegation has been made.
-Our standard requires us to take appropriate action to promote the safety of children and youth.
+Regardless of criminal proceedings, when a credible allegation has been made we take appropriate action to promote the safety of children and youth.

 We recognize our responsibilities as an employer: Church personnel are entitled to fair treatment under the church and civil law.